kierandidi/kdidi_webpage/_projects/terraform-module.md

 ## Submit your first job

-Submitting your jobs can (as often) either be done in the management console or in the terminal via the AWS CLI.
-What I like about the console option is that you can easily clone jobs; this creates a template for a new job including all the parameters of the old job, saving you the time to retype everything and prevents you from making mistakes.
+Submitting your jobs can (as usual) either be done in the management console or in the terminal via the AWS CLI.
+What I like about the console option is that you can easily clone jobs; this creates a template for a new job including all the parameters of the old job, saving you the time of retyping everything and preventing you from making mistakes.

 Here is a table of the typical parameters I set when running an EMR Serverless Spark job: